Mathhiias/BookStore/README.md

 ### Data Managed

-The data being managed in this project is related to two objects: Author and Book.
-**Authors** contain an ID, the author's name, their date of birth and the country where they are from.
-**Books** contain an ID, an Author's ID with references to the Authors table, a title, the number of pages, the year the book was published, the price and a brief description of the book.
+The data being managed in this project is related to two objects: Author and Book.*same paragraph* **Authors** contain an ID, the author's name, their date of birth and the country where they are from.*same paragraph* **Books** contain an ID, an Author's ID with references to the Authors table, a title, the number of pages, *same paragraph* the year the book was published, the price and a brief description of the book.

 The website can be accessed by clicking [here](http://entcomp-book-store.azurewebsites.net)